sunriseapps/imagesorcery-mcp/src/imagesorcery_mcp/tools/README.md

   - `confidence` (float): Confidence threshold for detection (0.0 to 1.0).
 Default is 0.3
   - `model_name` (string): Model name to use for finding objects (must support text prompts).
 Default is 'yoloe-11l-seg.pt'
   - `return_all_matches` (boolean): If True, returns all matching objects; if False, returns only the best match.
 Default is False
+  - `return_geometry` (boolean): If True, returns segmentation masks or polygons for found objects.
+Default is False.
+  - `geometry_format` (string): Format for returned geometry: 'mask' or 'polygon'.
+Default is 'mask'.
 - **Returns:** dictionary containing:
   - `image_path`: Path to the input image
   - `query`: The text description that was searched for